 Travel expands your world, but living, working and participating in the places you visit expands your understanding, your community, and your potential.

-This article was published in March 2019.
+This post on travel with Worldpackers was published in March 2019.